 When you are preparing for a video interview, think about it as though you were going to interview in-person.
 Wear the right clothes.
 Consider your body language.
 Don’t rely too much on notes, and do a dry run.
 You should also consider the unique aspects of video interviewing, such as the technology you are going to use and your surroundings.

-By following the advice in this article, you’ll have no trouble preparing to make a lasting impression in your next video interview.
+By following the advice in this article, you’ll have no trouble preparing to make a lasting impression in your next video interview and avoid receiving an email rejection letter.